The stock market is fundamentally different than it was a decade ago. The Internet, frankly, changed everything.

 - Be patient.

 The first point is paramount.
-"Buying companies" is much, much different than "trading stocks."
+"Buying companies" is much, much different from "trading stocks."
 It's also a lot easier and a lot more reliable.
 So if you want to make serious money in stocks, start with great companies.

 Easier said than done

 Ready to stop trading stocks and start buying great companies?
-Good.
 Click here to see the companies that have made the cut in Stock Advisor.
 A trial is free for 30 days and gives you full privileges to the service.
 All you have to do then is show a little patience and reap the rewards.